rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 const nonsense4 = curry(curry(curry))
 ```

-and we will encounter a few more in future notes.
-Seems like TS's tendency to widen types to `unkown` is a source
+and we will encounter more examples of _unsafe widening_ in future notes.
+It seems like TS tends to widen types to `unkown` instead of reporting a compilation error.
+This, in turn, makes things less safe.
-of lots of problems.

-I really love the fact that this code does not compile:
+I really love the fact that this code (a contrived example but generalizes easily to real situations) does not compile:

 ```Java
 //Compilation error: